Index154/slideshow-gallery/README.md

 An image slideshow gallery with the ability to rate images for sorting purposes

 ## Basic functionality
-I made this app for the main purpose of cycling through large amounts of images so I could get some inspiration, rate the images and then get rid of the ones I've rated lowly.
+I made this app for the main purpose of rating my images and then sorting out the bad ones.
+It's also useful for cycling through large amounts of images to get some random inspiration.

 ## Planned changes and additions
 ### Important
-- Popup when missing images are detected
+- Popup when previously rated images are missing
 - Removal of image ratings for images that no longer exist
-- Folder state profiles
+- Source folder profiles
-- Config profiles + option for turning off config autosaving
+- Config profiles + option for turning off autosaves

 ### Minor
 - Configurable hotkeys
-- Reduce the chance of duplicate images in the grid
+- Reduced chances of duplicate images in the grid
-- Config for whether the grid should be the same after reloading (rememberImages flag)
+- Config for whether the grid images should be the same after reloading (rememberImages flag)
 - Full freedom in image count selection + automatic scaling to the window size
-- Notification for missing folders
+- One combined notification for all missing folders
+- Maybe put some "config" values into other files
 - Better looking UI
 - Re-write of this documentation